johnkerl/miller/docs/file-formats.rst

 If you use ``--irs {something else}`` with (default or explicitly specified) ``--ors auto`` then the output line endings used are LF on Unix/Linux/BSD/MacOSX, and CRLF on Windows.

+See also POKI_PUT_LINK_FOR_PAGE(reference.html#Record/field/pair_separators)HERE for more information about record/field/pair separators.

 Comments in data
 ----------------------------------------------------------------